fedor4ever/elf2e32_next/README.md

 > used for freezing the exports of libraries.

 ## Features:
+ - several times faster than Belle SDK version
  - strict validation for E32Image consistency(builded and existed too!)
- - meaningfull report if validation failed
+ - meaningfull report if E32Image validation failed
- - easy build for different OS
+ - easy build for different OS: x86 and x64
  - fixed bad E32Image output
  - fixed crash for specific option combination
  - all public cmdline options supported and their arguments from versions prior Belle SDK